Alejandroslab/Smart-Contract/README.md

-# Creating a Token/Coin.
+# Creating a Token.
 An attempt.

 The aim of this work is to create a simple and basic token on Ethereum Blockchain.
-First the work will be done on Kovan Testnet and then will be deployed in the main net if there are not issues to fix.
+First the work will be done on Kovan Testnet and then it could be deployed in the main net.

-A sort of Hello World for cryptos :)
+A sort of Hello World :)

-Anyways it's just a try.
+Just a try.

+# Parity + Kovan

+Got Parity and then changed the chain from Homestead to Kovan (no Reptest for safe).

 Alejandroslab 07/23/2017

-# Parity + Kovan

-I dowloaded Parity and then changed the chain from Homestead to Kovan (no Reptest for safe).